Use Election Management

 As requests for assistance are submitted by voting location workers, election staff review requests and assign field staff to resolve the request.
 Now, you will assume the role of a dispatcher who needs to assign open requests to field staff.

-1. Verify that you are signed in to your ArcGIS organization and click the Apps button Apps button in the header of the site.
+1. Verify that you are signed in to your ArcGIS organization and browse to the Election Request Manager app.

 Resolve election requests in the field

-1. Download the Workforce for ArcGIS app onto your mobile device.
+1. Download ArcGIS Field Maps app onto your mobile device.

 5. Tap Start.